Hi, I'm Simon and welcome to this ShopKick review where we'll take a closer look at this money-saving app to see if it's worth downloading.

 2. Download and install.

 3. Go shopping or refer friends for points (more on how to earn kicks below)

-4. Use your kicks to grab yourself a free coffee or save them for bigger, more expensive items.
+4. Use your kicks to grab a coffee or save them for bigger, more expensive items.

-Here’s an quick inside look at the ShopKick app and how to use it and how it works:
+Here's an quick inside look at the ShopKick app and how it works: